-The Russian State Library situated in Moscow is the largest in the country.
+The Russian State Library, situated in Moscow, is the largest in the country.
 Founded on July 1, 1862, it is also the oldest library in the Russian capital.
-The library accommodates an astonishing 44 million items of which 17 million are books, 13 million are journals and documents in 247 different languages.

 Annual Budget: C$116.9 million

-The library holds over 20 million books, an enormous collection of 24 million images and digital data of more than 1000 terabytes.
-Most of the online available data are doctoral thesis, popular books and fragile and vulnerable items.
-Some important documents in library’s online data repository are the proclamation of the Canadian Constitution Act and the British North America Act.
+LAC houses more than 20 million books, 24 million images, and a staggering one petabyte of digitized content.
+Some of the most significant collections available on the library’s online repository are the proclamation of the Canadian Constitution Act and the British North America Pact.

 3. New York Public Library

-At the moment there are 87 branches of NYPL operating throughout the city with 39 in Manhattan, 35 in Bronx and the rest on Staten Island.
-A new branch in Manhattan was recently inaugurated in June 2016.
-It also has a total of four open access research libraries.
+At the moment, there are 89 branches of NYPL operating throughout the city, with 41 in Manhattan, 35 in the Bronx, and the rest on Staten Island.
+A new branch in Manhattan was inaugurated in June 2016.
+It also has four open access research libraries.

-The library’s Digital Collection contains more than 700 thousand images from various library collections.
-In 2006, the website was listed as one of the 50 Coolest Websites of 2005 by the Time Magazine.
-The same year, it also received the Best Research Site award by an international delegation of museum professionals.
+NYPL’s digital collection contains more than 700 thousand images digitized in recent years.
+In 2006, the website was listed as one of the 50 Coolest Websites of 2005 by Time Magazine.

 Annual Budget: £141 million

-The British library has a strong online presence.
-Its online image gallery gives you access to more than 30,000 pictures from ancient and medieval books, including a special “turn the virtual pages” facility of few famous books and documents like Leonardo da Vinci’s notebooks.
+The British Library has a significant online presence as well.
+Its online image gallery gives you access to more than 30,000 pictures from ancient and medieval books, including a unique “turn the virtual pages” facility of a few famous books and documents like Leonardo da Vinci’s notebooks.